 The best part: The PIPA has perhaps the best canopy on the market: the huge shade offers UPF 50 sun protection, can be removed if not needed, and operates silently and smoothly, so it won’t wake any sleeping babies.
 It also has a fold-out eye shade that ably blocks the late afternoon sun.

-5. The Evenflo Advanced Embrace DLX with SensorSafe – Best for Safety
+#5.
+Evenflo Advanced Embrace DLX with SensorSafe (Best for safety)

 4 – 35 lbs., 17 – 30 inches